Ferrari SF90: Power unit controversy

 Ferrari enjoyed strong straight-line performance throughout the 2019 season, with their performance being particularly strong between the Belgian and Mexican Grands Prix, where they scored six consecutive pole positions and their only race wins of the season.
 As their form had noticeably improved when compared to their first 12 races of the season, Red Bull issued a query to the FIA asking for clarification if utilising a system that got around the fuel flow sensor would be allowed.
 The FIA responded before the United States Grand Prix, reminding all competitors through a technical directive that such systems would not be allowed.
 Subsequently, Ferrari's form faded as they failed to score a pole position or a race win in the remainder of the season.
 Mercedes-powered Lewis Hamilton claimed that Ferrari had lost power after the technical directives, while Honda-powered Max Verstappen accused Ferrari of cheating.

 After the end of pre-season testing for the 2020 season, the FIA announced that it had concluded an investigation of the 2019 Ferrari 064 power unit and formed a private settlement with Ferrari.
 All of the non-Ferrari-powered teams were "surprised and shocked" by the announcement, urging the FIA to give full disclosure of the legality of the 2019 Ferrari power unit.
 The FIA responded by saying that it was not fully satisfied with its legality, but decided to not take further action due to the complexity of the matter and to avoid complicated legal cases.

+Livery

+The livery features a satin red finish with a black accents, drawing the inspiration of cars from 1983-1996.
+Ferrari used the 90th anniversary logos in most of the races and Mission Winnow logos in certain races vice versa due to tobacco advertising was outlawed.

+At the Monaco Grand Prix, the team paid tribute to Niki Lauda with his name presented on the sidepods.
+At the Chinese Grand Prix, the 1000th Grand Prix logo was presented on the sidepods.